Mumbai

 • Students will receive information on how to register for the two permit-only courses once they are accepted.

-• Students will not be able to register for any other courses while taking the two program courses.
+• Students will not be able to register for any other courses while in the program.

 • The courses will draw on interdisciplinary themes and exploit the unique learning setting of India to optimize students’ academic experience abroad.